gothicmuppet/soulcalibur6/index.md

 # My review
 SC6 is a prequel that happens between 2 & 3.
 I was not sure about buying the season passes.
 I have issues a few issues at first.

+Pros
+- Base game starts with 23 characters

 Cons
 - Nobody has their own unique stages
 - Everything is behind a paywall. characters, old music, stages
 - there is only one costume per character. the rest our color swaps.
 - Libra of souls is too long
-- A few old characters are missing: Rock, Lizardman, and Yun Seong.
+- A few old characters are missing: Rock, Lizardman, Charade, and Yun Seong.
 I might as well play any of the past SoulCalbiur games.
 - Guest characters can be overpowering.